Rolls-Royce Limited: Flotation of Rolls-Royce Motors Holdings

-In the event, the flotation met with a disappointing public response, and more than 80 percent of the issue was left in the hands of the underwriters.
+In the event, the flotation met with a disappointing public response, and more than 80 per cent of the issue was left in the hands of the underwriters.

 Merger with Vickers

 On 6 August 1980, the shareholders' agreement to the merger of Rolls-Royce Motors Holdings and Vickers Limited became unconditional.
+Vickers would sell Rolls-Royce Motors to Volkswagen Group in 1998 without the trademark, which was controlled by the aeroengine company, so it was renamed to Bentley Motors, with BMW then establishing a new manufacturer named Rolls-Royce Motor Cars.

 Perkins Engines

 The Rolls-Royce diesel business was acquired from Vickers in 1984 by Perkins Engines.
 Perkins further developed the Eagle Diesels into the Perkins TX series of engines.